 - Review marijuana-related legislation and prior cases in or around your area.
 Stay up-to-date on any related new developments.

-- Define and implement crystal-clear policies regarding marijuana use on your properties.
+- Define and implement clear policies regarding marijuana use on your properties.

 - Investigate how renting to legal marijuana users may affect your loan compliance obligations.